Invariants of Tutte Partitions and a $q$-Analogue: Introduction

 A first attempt to define the Tutte polynomial of a $q$-matroid has been given in \cite{BCJ17}.
 Building on this preliminary work, in this paper we describe a construction of the Tutte polynomial based on an appropriate partition of the underlying support lattice into intervals that correspond to prime-free minors, which we call a Tutte partition.
-We show that such partitions in the matroid case include the class of partitions arising in \cite{C69}, while not representing a direct $q$-analogue of such partitions.
+Somewhat surprisingly, we show that such partitions in the matroid case include the class of partitions arising in \cite{C69}, while not representing a direct $q$-analogue of such partitions the latter forming a strict subclass of the Tutte partitions defined here.
 Our description yields a Tutte polynomial both for matroids and $q$-matroids.
 This is our principal contribution, which is motivated by the need to address this fundamental gap in $q$-matroid theory.
+Having said that, our proof of the existence of a Tutte partition for a given $q$-matroid depends on the existence of a {\em proper interval decomposition} (defined in \cite{HITZEMANN20103551}), which is known to not exist for some classes of subspace lattices.
+We posit that the notion of a Tutte partition is an important step towards a definition of a Tutte polynomial that encompasses all $q$-matroids, which is a point we outline at the end of this paper with the help of an example.

-We furthermore consider the notion of Tutte-Grothendieck invariance.
-We define a new set of axioms and call the functions on the equivalence classes of matroids or $q$-matroids that satisfy this set of axioms $q$-Tutte-Grothendieck invariants.
-We show that in the case of a Boolean lattice (the matroid case) these axioms, which are defined in reference to the concept of a matroid being prime-free or not prime-free, are equivalent to the classical axioms of Tutte-Grothendieck invariance.
+We furthermore consider the notion of a Tutte-Grothendieck invariant.
+We define a new set of axioms and call the functions on the equivalence classes of matroids or $q$-matroids that satisfy this set of axioms of a $q$-Tutte-Grothendieck invariant.
+We show that in the case of a finite, Boolean lattice (the matroid case) these axioms, which are defined in reference to the concept of a matroid being prime-free or not prime-free, are equivalent to the classical axioms of a Tutte-Grothendieck invariant defined by Brylawski.

-We consider the relation between the Tutte polynomial we define here and the rank polynomial and prove that one can be obtained from the other by convolution.
-We show that while the Tutte polynomial is a $q$-Tutte-Grothendieck invariant both in the matroid and $q$-matroid case, in the case of $q$-matroid, the rank polynomial is not.
+We consider the relation between the Tutte polynomial we define here and the rank generating polynomial and prove that one can be obtained from the other by convolution.
+We show that while the Tutte polynomial is a $q$-Tutte-Grothendieck invariant both in the matroid and $q$-matroid case, in the case of $q$-matroid, the rank generating polynomial is not.